home tenants rights counseling membership Sect8 resources staff volunteers news newsletter

 Basically, all buildings built before June, 1979 are covered under rent control.
 If you live in a building that was built before June 1979 you should be covered--unless the building was condo-converted.
 Or you live in a single-family dwelling that you moved into after January 1, 1996.
 Condo-converted buildings are not covered under rent control unless the original owner who did the condo conversion still owns it.
 However, if you moved into the condo before January 1, 1996, you are still covered.

 Tenants who rent single-family houses, which used to be under rent control, are no longer under the price control portion of rent control.
 However, as with condos, if you moved in before January 1, 1996, then you can only receive the allowable yearly rent increase.
 Both condos and single-family dwellings are protected by just cause eviction protections, provided they were built before 1979.
 If you live in a single-family dwelling and there is an in-law unit attached to it, or a garage or basement apartment (whether or not this unit is legal), then your building is considered to have two units and you are fully protected under rent control.

-If you're not sure when your building was constructed, call the Accessor's Office (554-5596) or check online here and type in address.
+If you're not sure when your building was constructed, call the Assessor's Office (554-5596) or check online here and type in address.
 Then click "show parcel information" and another window will ask you to type in the address again.
 A window to the right should give you the date the place was built.

 Other units that are not covered by rent control include:

 1. Units or rooms in hospitals, convents, monasteries, extended care facilities, asylums, residential care facilities for the aged, and school dorms.